-So far in 2021, there have been no known Uber security breaches.
+In April 2023, Uber’s law firm informed drivers that their sensitive data had been stolen in a data breach.
 Below, we’ll go into the full history of Uber data breaches and privacy violations, starting with the most recent.

 August 2020: Uber Eats User Data Found on Dark Web

 In August 2020, the cybersecurity firm Cyble discovered personal information on Uber Eats customers and drivers on the dark web.
-In total, around 579 customer files were discovered, featuring login credentials.
-Additionally, personal data on 100 drivers were in the leaked files, including details like names, contact information, trip logs, bank card information, and account creation dates.
+In total, around 579 customer files were discovered, as well as personal data pertaining to 100 Uber drivers.

-August 2017: Uber Settles with FTC Over “God View” Privacy Issues
+August 2017: Uber Settles with FTC Over Data Security & Privacy Issues

 December 2016: Lawsuit Claims Uber Employees Tracked High-Profile Individuals